-My name is Ian Milligan and I am an Assistant Professor in the Department of History at the University of Waterloo.
-In 2016-17, I am the inaugural Marshall McLuhan Centenary Fellow in the University of Toronto’s Faculty of Information.
+My name is Ian Milligan and I am an Associate Professor in the Department of History at the University of Waterloo.
 My primary research focus is on how historians can use web archives.
 In 2016, I was awarded the Canadian Society for Digital Humanities Outstanding Early Career Award.
 I also hold an Ontario Early Researcher Award.

 I’m principal investigator of the Web Archives for Historical Research group, which is supported by the Social Sciences and Humanities Research Council and the Ontario Ministry of Research and Innovation.
 If you’re interested in these research questions, please let me know, as I often have funding for graduate students (MA or PhD) interested in working with born-digital sources.
-Between 2013 and 2016, I’ve received over half a million dollars in federal and provincial funding.
+Between 2013 and 2017, I’ve received a million dollars as principal investigator in federal, provincial, and foundation funding.

 I am additionally a member of the Tri-University Graduate Program in History (which covers the University of Waterloo, University of Guelph, and Wilfrid Laurier University).
 My official UW profile is here.
 I teach courses in historical methodology, postwar Canada, and digital history, and supervise graduate students in diverse areas including postwar Canadian history, video games, and childhood studies.